Seven police officers suspended after video shows hood placed on head of Black man who later died

 Warren said she was told by Police Chief La’Ron Singletary that Prude had an apparent drug overdose while in custody.
 Warren said that she was not told that officers had restrained Prude, and that she was made fully aware of what happened in August by the city’s corporation counsel after a Prude family attorney filed an open records request.
 Warren said she is suspending the officers, who were not named, against the advice of the city attorney.

-“Experiencing and ultimately dying from, a drug overdose while in police custody, as I was told by the chief, is entirely different than what I ultimately witnessed on the video,” Warren said in a written statement.
+“Experiencing and ultimately dying from a drug overdose while in police custody, as I was told by the chief, is entirely different than what I ultimately witnessed on the video,” Warren said in a statement.
 “I have addressed with Police Chief LaRon Singletary how deeply disappointed I am in him personally and professionally for failing to fully and accurately inform me about what occurred to Mr. Prude.”

 Rochester police and the city’s police union did not respond to multiple requests for comment.